YTasheva/Bootstrap-Portfolio/README.md

 ### What I Learned

 - Code an HTML/CSS webpage using Bootstrap components.
-- UX and User Funnels
+- UX, UI and User Funnels
 - The concept of content delivery networks (CDNs), specifically Bootstrap.
 - How to use Bootstrap's built-in column media queries to control layouts.